VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter2.md

 In this chapter, we will show you the compile-time configuration options of MiniGUI core and the ways to configure it, in order that you can build a most suitable MiniGUI for your target devices.
 We will also show you how to build MiniGUI core too.

-## Compile-time Macros

 A file named `mgconfig.h.in` is located in the root directory of MiniGUI source tree.
 There are many C language macros listed in the file,